Why am I done with BIM after more than a decade?

 The way this revision was achieved was and is still unique in three ways:

-1. Instead of defining new exchange artefacts from an IT point of view, the IFCRail project first focused on modeling the business use-cases and requirements defined by the domain experts.
-A dedicated team of technical experts then translated these business requirements into computer interpretable requirements and dialogued with software vendors to implement them.
+- Instead of defining new exchange artefacts from an IT point of view, the IFCRail project first focused on modeling the business use cases and requirements defined by the domain experts.
+A dedicated team of technical experts then translated these business requirements into computer-interpretable requirements and dialogued with software vendors to implement them.
 The net result is a much faster implementation pace than for usual ISO standardizations.

-2. Semantics has been a major point of focus for these projects.
-When 3D geometry is helpful for spatial coordination, shared and publicly available definitions for object properties are absolute paramount to agree on exchanged requirements.
-The IFCRail project almost doubled the amount of published business domain properties, either defined in the ISO standard or in the online buildingSMART Data Dictionary (bSDD).
+- Semantics has been a major point of focus for these projects.
+When 3D geometry is helpful for spatial coordination, shared and publicly available definitions for object properties are absolutely paramount to agreeing on exchanged requirements.
+The IFCRail project almost doubled the number of published business domain properties, either defined in the ISO standard or in the online buildingSMART Data Dictionary (bSDD).

 It can be stated that IFC 4×3 is simply the largest openBIM revision… ever.